Luis Aragonés: Death and legacy

 Aragonés died on 1 February 2014 in Clínica CEMTRO hospital, Madrid, from leukemia.

 The Royal Spanish Football Federation released a statement of "grief and shock" at the death of the man who was the coach at "the start of its most glorious era of successes on the world stage".
 Diego Simeone, incumbent manager of Atlético Madrid, spoke on the day of Aragonés' death, saying, "From here I want to send a very strong message to his family.
 Everyone at Atletico is hurting at the loss of such an important part of the club and for the Spanish football."
 Aragonés' successor as the coach of Spain national football team, Vicente Del Bosque gave his word, "We've woken up to a sad news.
 Luis has been the father of the successes for the National Team.
 We are in his hall and I think we will always carry him in our memory."

 His funeral was held on 2 February in Madrid with the attendance including Spanish players Carles Puyol, Cesc Fàbregas, Andrés Iniesta and Xavi.
 He was buried in the cemetery of La Paz in Alcobendas.

-At the 2014 UEFA Champions League Final, Atlético Madrid wore shirts with Aragonés' name written in gold on the inside of the collar.
+At the 2014 UEFA Champions League Final, Atlético Madrid wore shirts with Aragonés' name written in gold inside the collar.

 Atlético Madrid pays tribute to Aragonés in the club membership cards for 2019–20 season.